Meråker Municipality: Geography

 Meråker is a landlocked municipality in the central part of Trøndelag county.
 To the north is Verdal Municipality, to the west is Stjørdal Municipality, to the south is Selbu Municipality and Tydal Municipality, and to the east is Åre Municipality in Sweden.

 There are three major lakes in Meråker: Feren, Fjergen, and Funnsjøen.
 The river Stjørdalselva runs through the municipality towards the Trondheimsfjord.
 The river Rotla begins in the southern part of Meråker.
 The highest point in the municipality is the 1441.36 m tall mountain Fongen, a tripoint on the border of Meråker Municipality, Selbu Municipality, and Tydal Municipality.

 Government

 Meråker Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management has since 1997 been provided by the intermunicipal agency Innherred Renovasjon, and waste collection has been operated by ReTrans Midt since 2018.